di-dimitrov/SEMEVAL-2021-task6-corpus/README.md

 # Data for SemEval-2021 Task 6: Detection of Persuasive Techniques in Texts and Images

-The website of the shared task, with the submission instructions, updates on the competition and the live leaderboard are here  https://propaganda.math.unipd.it/semeval2021task6/
+The website of the shared task, with the submission instructions, updates on the competition and the live leaderboard can be found here: https://propaganda.math.unipd.it/semeval2021task6/

 __Table of contents:__